sevenre/SevenRE-Coding-Test/README.md

 # Coding test for openings at SevenRE

-[SevenRE](http://www.seven-re.com) is an German technology start-up with great products in pipeline.
+[SevenRE](http://www.seven-re.com) is a German technology start-up building great products.
 With welcoming arms for the young eager minds of tomorrow we will be listing few competitive screening tests here.

 ##### Disclaimer